rachartier/tiny-inline-diagnostic.nvim/README.md

         -- If enabled, it is better to set the `throttle` option to 0 to avoid visual artifacts enable_on_insert = false,

+		-- Enable diagnostics in Select mode (e.g when auto inserting with Blink) enable_on_select = false,

         overflow = {
             -- Manage how diagnostic messages handle overflow -- Options: